structured-query-language/structured-query-language.github.io/unpivot-multiple-columns in-snowflake.md

 # UNPIVOT multiple columns in Snowflake

 Data can be organized in different ways, for example, in a short/wide or tall/skinny/narrow/long format, but still contain the same information.
-Often, it is easier to visualize data organized in a tall/skinny/narrow/long format, that is, when the values are collected in just a few value columns.
-Unpivoting is one way to transform data from a short/wide to a tall/skinny format, so the data can be presented the way you want it in the visualizations.
+It  is often easier to visualize data organized in a long table format, that is, when the values are collected in just a few value columns.
+Unpivoting is one way to transform data from a wide table to a long table format.
+This unpivoted data can then be consumed by Tablue, Looker, Power BI etc for building visualizations.

 |![Untitled drawing(22)](https://github.com/user-attachments/assets/390dec7d-97a4-403a-87cd-9aece7ae1025)|
 |:--:|